invictus-ir/Invictus-AWS/README.md

 But don't forget that if you modify your logs source and still want to use the default table, you need to delete it before.**

 **Analyze CloudTrail logs using your existing database and table, using your own query file** :
-`$python3 main.py -r eu-west-3 -s 4 -o bucket/path-to-existing-folder-where-to-put-the-results/ -c your-catalog -d your-database -t your-table -f path-to-existing-query-file`
+`$python3 main.py -r eu-west-3 -s 4 -c your-catalog -d your-database -t your-table -f path-to-existing-query-file`

 **Analyze CloudTrail logs using a new table with your own structure.** :
 `$python3 main.py -a eu-west-3 -s 4 -s bucket/path-to-the-existing-logs/ -o bucket/path-to-existing-folder-where-to-put-the-results/ -c your-catalog -d your-database -t your-creation-table-file.ddl`